zlebruh/json-valid-3k/README.md

-# json-validator
+# zlevidation
-A simple tool for validating complex JSON structures
+Validate or generate JSON-like structures with schemas

 ## Types
 ```JSON